icaro-campos/simple-Todo-List/README.md

 Hi everyone, it's was just a simple TODO, with only an ADD TODO button.
 I want to give the credits to DevTuts - a YouTube channel - for this app.

+It's a good exercise to learn React Hooks and a little bit of TypeScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).